 Last but not least, The Room Santa Monica is where locals head for a night out dancing.
 Wear whatever you feel most comfortable in here, the crowd is a mix of people and they’re all there to dance the night away with friends.

-For something more romantic and fit for a special date night, Bodega Wine Bar is one of those places where you can enjoy a nice glass of wine and have a conversation without yelling.
+For a more romantic take on Santa Monica nightlife and fit for a special date night, Bodega Wine Bar is one of those places where you can enjoy a nice glass of wine and have a conversation without yelling.
 The lounge stays open late (until 2am) every day, and offers a simple menu of small bites and pizzas (including a gluten-free option) that are perfect for sharing.

-Tourists can use our car free guide to learn about bus, bike and walking options in Santa Monica.
+Tourists can use our public transportation guide to learn about bus, bike and walking options in Santa Monica after enjoying Santa Monica’s nightlife.